CCBDA-UPC/Assignments-2025/Lab05.md

 Check the contents of the file **requirements.txt** that the web application declares as the set of Python packages, and its version, that it requires to be executed successfully.

-The package `boto3` is a library that hides de AWS REST API to the programmer and manages the communication between the web app and all the AWS services.
+In particular, the package `boto3` is a library that hides de AWS REST API to the programmer and manages the communication between the web app and all the AWS services.
 Check [**Boto 3 Documentation**](https://boto3.readthedocs.io/en/latest/reference/services/index.html) for more details.

 Please, note the different prompt  `(.env)_$`  vs. `_$` when you are inside or outside the Python virtual environment.